jlambert360/FPM-AppImage/README.md

 [Join the official Faster Project Plus Discord Channel for support!](https://discord.gg/ZHYxnFp)

 ## Dependencies needed (install these first!)

+### Ubuntu 20.04
+If running Ubuntu 20.04 or other distros based on it you must install this dep as well.

+`sudo apt install libxxf86vm-dev`

+You must also tell the installer you are running it as well.

+## Other Deps

 For most users (including Fedora 24+), see [this page](https://wiki.dolphin-emu.org/index.php?title=Building_Dolphin_on_Linux) for an easy to install list of dependencies; otherwise, see below.

-NixOS:
+### NixOS:

 See [attached README, written by fletchers#4892](../other_distros/NixOS/INSTALL.md)

-Solus (possible list, untested):
+### Solus (possible list, untested):

 `sudo eopkg it -c system.devel`